akwohlgenant/akwohlgenant.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/jaromir-kavan-USBmmRQNutE-unsplash.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I am a geoscientist and data scientist with expertise in data wrangling, machine learning, deep learning, and creating informative visualizations from complex datasets.

-Etc, etc, etc
+I have worked for more than 20 years as a geoscientist in the oil and gas industry in roles ranging from production geologist to geophysicist to reserves consultant.  blah blah blah.